What is Dyeing Process in Textile Industry?

-The textile materials we use at home and clothes we wear are mostly come with some colours.
-The colours you see in textiles and clothes are added by dyeing or printing process.
-Do you know, what is dyeing process?
+The textile materials we use at home and the clothes we wear mostly come in some colours.
+The colours you see in textiles and clothes are added by the dyeing or printing process.
+Do you know what the dyeing process is?
+Let's discuss the basics of the dyeing process in this article.

 Dyeing Process